safenetlabs/python-keyziio-client/README.md

 The '!' character will allow you to execute shell commands like 'ls' pretty cool huh!

-Keyzio API
+keyziio API
 ----------

-The API is exposed via the keyzio module.
+The API is exposed via the keyziio module.

-**class keyzio.Keyzio**
+**class keyziio.keyziio**

 *Methods*